Master of Dietetic Practice

 Academic entry requirement

-Each subject must be equivalent to at least 0.125 Effective Full-time Study Units (EFTSU).
-Prerequisite subjects specified to be at second-year tertiary level or higher must be at or higher than Australian Qualifications Framework (AQF) Level 6 or equivalent.
+Note: Each subject must be equivalent to at least 0.125 Effective Full-time Study Unit (EFTSU).
+Prerequisite subjects specified to be at second year tertiary level or higher must be at Australian Qualifications Framework (AQF) Level 6 or higher or equivalent.

 Biochemistry studies must have included fundamentals of molecular biology, protein structure and function, cellular metabolism and regulation, energy and macronutrient metabolism.

-Previous physiology studies must have included systemic physiology and or pathophysiology including homeostatic mechanisms and at least six of the following systems: body defences (immune system), gastrointestinal, renal, endocrine, cardiovascular, respiratory, muscular and nervous systems.
+Physiology studies must have included systemic physiology and/or pathophysiology, including homeostatic mechanisms and at least six of the following eight systems: body defences (immune system), gastrointestinal, renal, endocrine, cardiovascular, respiratory, muscular and nervous systems.

-Previous nutrition science studies must include macronutrients and micronutrients (food sources, metabolism, storage and function), principles of energy balance, nutrient analysis of foods and aetiology of nutrition-related diseases.
+Nutrition science must have included macronutrients and micronutrients (food sources, metabolism, storage and function), principles of energy balance, nutrient analysis of foods and aetiology of nutrition-related diseases.

 English language requirement